buddyfavors/autorenter-nodeexpress-api/README.md

 An Express/Node.js based implementation of the AutoRenter API.

-## Getting Started
+## Overview

-These instructions will cover usage information for the API and for the docker container.
+These instructions will cover usage information for the API and for the associated docker containers.

-### Prerequisites
+## Prerequisites

 In order to run this container you'll need Docker engine 1.10 or higher installed.